 1-1.
-Ethical and Professional Standards at Palo Alto University providing guidance and feedback that enhances students' engagement with these standards, and measuring students' work according to these standards.
+Ethical and Professional Standards at Palo Alto University

 Palo Alto University is an academic community that endeavors to maintain the highest ethical and professional standards in all that we do, as well as to comply with the Higher Education Act and all relevant regulations.